playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 app.xr.end();
 ```

 Also, the user might exit XR via some external process like the back button in the browser.
-[XrManager][2] will fire events associated with session `end`:
+[XrManager][2] will fire events associated with the session `end`:

 ```javascript
 app.xr.on('end', function () {